brandoniscool/tweather2/README.md

 # Tweather 2.0

 This Twitter bot is alive!
-It intelligently responds to @mentions with weather related information and selectively retweets interesting things from promising weather related accounts.
+It intelligently responds to @mentions with weather related information and selectively retweets interesting things from popular weather related accounts.
 Try things like: "What's the weather in London?" or "When will the sun set in San Francisco today?"

 <img style="display:block;margin:0 auto;"src="http://i.imgur.com/ACxHvhk.jpg" width="400px"/>